What to Expect from Your Internship

 - Usually for one academic term (120+ hours)

-- Project opportunities, major-related experiences and exposure to field of interest
+- Project opportunities, major-related experiences, and exposure to the field of interest

 Micro-internship